SonixQMK/qmk_userspace_via/README.md

 Are you a keyboard maker or a developer interested in adding support for your keyboard?
 We welcome contributions to the VIA project!

-1. The source code of the keyboard **MUST be merged** in [QMK Firmware Repositories](https://github.com/qmk/qmk_firmware) Master branch.
+1. The source code of the keyboard **MUST be merged** in [SonixQMK Firmware Repositories](https://github.com/SonixQMK/qmk_firmware) sn32_develop branch.
-2. Your `keymaps/via` keymap **MUST be merged** in [VIA's QMK Userspace Repository](https://github.com/the-via/qmk_userspace_via) Main branch.
+2. Your `keymaps/via` keymap **MUST be merged** in [SonixQMK's VIA Userspace Repository](https://github.com/SonixQMK/qmk_userspace_via) Main branch.
-3. Create a definition in JSON format for your keyboard and submit it as a pull request to [VIA's Keyboards Repository](https://github.com/the-via/keyboards) Master branch.
+3. Create a definition in JSON format for your keyboard and submit it as a pull request to [SonixQMK's VIA Keyboards Repository](https://github.com/SonixQMK/sonix-via-keyboards) Master branch.

 Please follow our [Specification documentation](https://www.caniusevia.com/docs/specification) carefully to ensure your pull request is smoothly reviewed and merged.